Who Pays For Wildfire Damage And Injury Bills?

 Environmental And Economic Impact

-Beyond the personal toll on individuals and families, wildfires also have far-reaching consequences on the environment and economy.
+Beyond the personal toll on individuals and families, wildfires have far-reaching consequences for the environment and the economy.

 Since 2000, the United States has experienced an average of 70,600 wildfires annually, leading to billions of dollars in government spending to protect natural resources and restore ecosystems.
 The environmental consequences of wildfires include: